- Message from the Chair

 Samantha Lee, Associate

-Diversity and inclusion are important to me because they are essential to building a community of talented attorneys empowered to serve any client need, and to maintaining that community by recruiting and retaining the best legal talent.
+Diversity, equity and inclusion are important to me because they are essential to building a community of talented attorneys empowered to serve any client need, and to maintaining that community by recruiting and retaining the best legal talent.

 Jerita Salley, Partner